daveshap/PostLaborEconomics/CONTRIBUTING.md

 ### Pull Requests

 You may submit a PR.
 Your PR must include specific notes as to what you're changing or why.
 All PRs without good notes will be deleted.

+## Ethos

+Please see [C3P0.txt|C3P0.txt] for the full code of ethics.
+The TLDR is:

+1. Don't waste time
+2. Do no harm
+3. Add value